 Unemployment Tip # 016 – Because Minnesota allows unemployment benefits for workers who quit their job, I like the idea of gathering evidence prior to quitting.
 For example, e-mails, handbooks, personal improvement plans, corrective action plans, and notes.
 Also, I like the idea of acquiring contact information from co-workers who might be able to assist down the road”

 Exactly what is part of or excluded from a personnel file is really unknown until a copy is obtained.
-Usually though, the types of documents within a “file” includes:
+Usually, the types of documents within a “file” include:

 - Tax verification forms,